 An administrator in your company needs to set up groups, compartments, and policies that control who can access different services and resources, and the type of their access.
 For example, the policies control who can create users, create and manage the cloud network, launch instances, create buckets, and download objects.

 If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
 The administrator can confirm which compartment or compartments you should be using.

 Oracle Cloud Infrastructure Search lets you find resources in your tenancy without requiring

 you to navigate through different services and compartments.
-Data Catalog resource type
+The Data Catalog resource type

-The compartment explorer lets you view all your resources in a specific compartment, across
+The tenancy explorer lets you view all your resources in a specific compartment, across

 all regions.
-The compartment explorer is powered by the Search service and supports the Data Catalog resource type
+The tenancy explorer is powered by the Search service and supports the Data Catalog resource type

 Oracle Cloud Infrastructure Monitoring lets you actively and passively monitor your data catalog resources using the metrics and alarms features.

 - The number of objects stored in your data catalog instance,

 - The number of objects harvested,